top of page

 Fancy Dress Parade

-All children attending the show are invited to come along in a homemade costume depicting a countryside character.
-Children will be asked to parade at 3.30pm when judges will choose their favourite characters.
+All children attending the show are invited to come along in a homemade costume depicting something beginning with A. Children will be asked to parade at 3.30pm when judges will choose their favourite characters.

 Parents are asked to make show officials aware should they not want their children photographed during this event.